-If you are facing criminal harassment second-degree arrest in Fairfield, Connecticut, it is important to consult with a Fairfield harassment lawyer to help present you in the best light possible in your case.
-A skilled defense attorney in Fairfield can provide you with guidance as to how to proceed during the time leading up to trial and beyond.
+If you are facing criminal harassment charges it is important to consult with a Fairfield harassment lawyer to help present you in the best light possible in your case.
+A skilled defense attorney can provide you with guidance as to how to proceed during the time leading up to trial and beyond.

 Domestic Violence Arrests

-Harassment in the second-degree arrests in Fairfield, Connecticut often arise as part of domestic disputes between parties who are related or who have lived together or have parented a child together.
+Harassment arrests often arise as part of domestic disputes between parties who are related or who have lived together or have parented a child together.

-In volatile domestic situations, there is great concern that violence suggested in communications between the parties will manifest itself in actual physical violence, so allegations of harassment are taken very seriously by Fairfield, Connecticut domestic violence police.
+In volatile domestic situations, there is great concern that violence suggested in communications between the parties will manifest itself in actual physical violence, so allegations of harassment are taken very seriously by police.

 Harassment in the Second Degree

 Connecticut law defines two classes of harassment, first degree (felony) and second degree (misdemeanor).
 Second-degree harassment arrests are defined under Connecticut Code.
 Essentially, there are three different types of conduct that are considered to violate this statute.